 5. Get everything inspected

-Before you connect your system, ensure everything has been inspected.
-Contact the city to make these arrangements.
+Before you connect your system, ensure the interconnection agreement is signed and everything has been inspected.
+You can contact the City to make arrangements for your final inspection.

-Once everything has passed inspection, forward a copy of your passed electrical inspection report via email in PDF format to
+Once everything has passed inspection, a copy of your passed electrical inspection report will be provided to EPCOR.